Parental Leave Allowance for B.C. Government employees

 See Returning to Work (or Not) for further details on benefit repayment.

-Below are two ways to add time to your maternity, parental or pre-placement adoption leave.
+Below are two ways to add time to your parental leave.

 Extended Child Care Leave

-Regular employees can take this leave without pay at the conclusion of their maternity, parental or pre-placement adoption leave.
+Regular employees can take this leave without pay at the conclusion of their parental leave.
 The total combined leave can be up to 18 months.
-Send a written request to your supervisor at least four weeks before the end of your maternity, parental or pre-placement adoption leave.
+Send a written request to your supervisor at least four weeks before the end of your initial leave.

 Extended child care leave follows the same rules as a general leave without pay for pension contributions and maintaining benefits coverage.

-Employees can also use vacation earned before their maternity, parental or pre-placement adoption leave to extend their time off work.
+Employees can also use vacation earned before their parental leave to extend their time off work.

 - Look up your annual vacation entitlement